penpenchan/privacypolicy/us.md

 https://unity.com/legal/privacy-policy

 About translation

-The translation site of this application uses google translation and deepl translation to make the translation results almost the same on the two sites, but there may be cases where there is Not correct translation.
-Also, regarding Korean, deepl translation does not support it, so we ask for your understanding and cooperation as it is translated only by google translate.
+Since Korean can now be translated by DeepL translation, we will use DeepL translation and Google Translate for translations other than "big cake shop".
+First, there is a possibility that the meaning of some words may differ between the two translation sites, DeepL and Google Translate, and we will do our best to make the meaning the same as possible.
+Secondly, since the translation is done by a machine, there is a possibility that the words may be inappropriate in that country, so we ask for your understanding.

+About questions, etc.
+If you have any questions for Pepe, we would be happy to answer them on Twitter or Discord.